burke86/burke86.github.io/index.md

 ### Other Time-Domian Astrophysics

 During our search, we also found a peculiar long-lived stellar transient in the metal-poor galaxy PHL 293B.
-I collaborated with Dr. Vivienne Baldassare to solve the mystery of this perplexing galaxy.
-We concluded the variability, despite appearing similar to that of an AGN, is actually due to a massive outburst of a luminous blue variable star, resmbing the Type IIn supernova-like event of SDSS1133.
+I collaborated with Dr. Vivienne Baldassare to study this perplexing dwarf galaxy.
+Using data we obtained from the Gemini obesrvatory, we found the unusually-luminous broad Balmer emission has begun to fade away in recent years.
+We concluded the variability, despite appearing similar to that of an AGN, is actually likely due to a massive outburst of a luminous blue variable star, resmbing the Type IIn supernova-like event of SDSS1133.
+Our observations ruled-out some intepretations put-forth in previous papers.

 ![phl 293b image](https://user-images.githubusercontent.com/13906989/79822610-3272d000-8357-11ea-9e21-fcd6777e662c.png)

 ![phl 293b spectra](https://user-images.githubusercontent.com/13906989/79822723-7b2a8900-8357-11ea-8879-e4af3af82d6a.png)

 **C. J. Burke**, V. F. Baldassare, X. Liu, R. J. Foley, Y. Shen, A. Palmese, G. Hengxiao, and DES Collaboration.
 "The curious case of PHL 293B: A long-lived transient in a metal-poor blue compact dwarf galaxy."
-[ApJ Letters 894, L5 (2020)](https://ui.adsabs.harvard.edu/abs/2020arXiv200212369B/abstract}).
+[ApJ Letters 894, L5 (2020)](https://ui.adsabs.harvard.edu/abs/2020ApJ...894L...5B/abstract}).

 ### Machine Learning